dimsav/laravel-translatable/readme.md

 ### Step 2

 Let's say you have a model `Country`.
-To save the translations of countries you need in total two tables for the two models.
+To save the translations of countries you need one extra table `country_translations`.

 Create your migrations: